directdrivewheels

 +

 Fanatec's Fanalab is the tuning layer on PC.
 Deeper than Pit House, comparable to True Drive on the parameters that most drivers actually use, with a learning curve that pays back once you are past it.
-The community library of starting points across major sims is the largest of any DD ecosystem.
+The community library of starting points across major sims is the largest of any DD brand.

 Straight from Fanatec